 3 Steps for Self Employed Contractors

 It might seem hard to process a CIS refund on your own at first, but there are cheap contractor accountants available to guide you along the way.
-If you want to know the steps to managing it as a self-employed subcontractor, keep reading below.
+If you want to know the steps to managing it as a self employed contractor, keep reading below.

 As a subcontractor who receives a salary with tax deductions, the first thing you need to do is register for the CIS.
 Whether you work under a company or you’re self-employed, you need to include your business name, your National Insurance number, your tax reference number, and your VAT registration number.